peterthehan/discord-active-role-bot/README.md

 ## Setup

-1. Follow the instructions found in [create-discord-bot](https://github.com/peterthehan/create-discord-bot).
+1. Follow the instructions in [create-discord-bot](https://github.com/peterthehan/create-discord-bot).

 > Don't forget to give your bot the `Manage Roles` permission!